I'm writing this a little early. Mostly because I'm awake, at the computer, and thinking about it.

 Why, you ask?
 Because 24 weeks is considered the point at which a baby has a chance of survival if born prematurely.
 The point at which Dr's will do everything to save said premature baby.
 The point where a baby is considered to be "viable" outside of the womb.
 Viability day.
 Hence V-Day.

 Lots of women look forward to it.
 They celebrate it.
 They talk about it.
-Post about it on the interwebs.
-Relax in the pseudo-confidence that comes with this milestone.
-I am not one of these women.
+Post about it on the

 I have some pretty strong feelings about this "milestone".
 The short of it is that I think it's bullshit.
-The truth is that a premature baby, whether born at 24 weeks, or 30 weeks is going to have difficulties.
-Sure, 30 weeks provides much greater chances of survival.
-But ::everybaby is different dust:: there are going to be complications.
-Some greater than others.
+The truth is that a premature baby,

 I have a several friends who recently lost their babies after going into labor early.
 Very early.
 Some not quite at "viability".
 Others, past it.